 R. COLLINS.
-Nov.
-29, 1859.-21tf

-ERDING.-The undersign-ed would respectfully inform the public that he is prepared to drive all kinds of stock to his herd ground, at Black Rock, 20 miles west of this city, on Monday of each week, start from widow Whites' in the 13th ward, at 9 o'clock, a. m.
+ed would respectfully inform the public that he is prepared to drive all kinds of stock to his herd ground, at Black Rock, 20 miles west of this city, on Monday of each week, start from widow Whites' in the 13th ward, at 9 o'-clock, a. m.
 For further information inquire of the subscriber.